Comparison of open-source configuration management software

 This is a comparison of notable free and open-source configuration management software, suitable for tasks like server configuration, orchestration and infrastructure as code typically performed by a system administrator.

 Basic properties

-"Verify mode" refers to having an ability to determine whether a node is conformant with a guarantee of not modifying it, and typically involves the exclusive use of an internal language supporting read-only mode for all potentially system-modifying operations.
-"Mutual auth" refers to the client verifying the server and vice versa.
+"Verify mode" (also called dry run) refers to having an ability to determine whether a node is conformant with a guarantee of not modifying it, and typically involves the exclusive use of an internal language supporting read-only mode for all potentially system-modifying operations.
+Mutual authentication (mutual auth) refers to the client verifying the server and vice versa.

-"Agent" describes whether additional software daemons are required.
-Depending on the management software these agents are usually deployed on the target system or on one or many central "controller" servers.
-Although "Agent-less" = "No" is colored red and might seem to be a negative, in fact having an agent can be considered quite advantageous to many.
-Consider the impact if an agent-less tool loses connectivity to a node while making critical changes—leaving the node in an indeterminate state that compromises its (production?) functionality.
+Agent describes whether additional software daemons are required.
+Depending on the management software these agents are usually deployed on the target system or on one or many central controller servers.
+Although Agent-less = No is colored red and might seem to be a negative, instead, having an agent can be considered quite advantageous to many.
+Consider the impact if an agent-less tool loses connectivity to a node while making critical changes—leaving the node in an indeterminate state that compromises its (production?) function.